-But nothing happens if you are not consistent over the long haul.
-As with anything else in life, (perfect) practice makes perfect.
-There is no way around it.
+The workouts and training guidelines suggested here are some of the best, but nothing happens if you’re not consistent.
+As with anything else in life, practice makes perfect.
+There’s no way around it.

-Do not expect to be able to improve your running endurance if you only lace up your running shoes twice a week.
+Don’t expect to improve your running endurance if you only lace up your running shoes twice a week.

-Here are some of the things you need to do to make that happen:
+Here are some of the things you need to achieve staggering training consistency:

-Set clear running goals.
-Here is your complete guide.
+- Set clear running goals.
+Here’s your complete guide.

-Turn your running program into a habit.
-Here is your complete guide.
+- Turn your running program into a habit.
+Here’s your complete guide.

-Train your mind for stellar performance.
-Here is your complete guide.
+- Train your mind for stellar performance.
+Here’s your complete guide.

-Change up your running program.
-Here is your complete guide.
+- Change up your running program.
+Here’s your complete guide.

-Run in the morning.
-Here is your complete guide.
+- Run in the morning.
+Here’s your complete guide.